Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 It should be remembered that aspirin (acetylsalicylic acid) is contraindicated for children under 15 years of age!
 Analgin is prescribed only by the attending physician according to strict indications.

-Folk remedies for temperature
+Folk remedies for fever

-Attention: special case!
+Attention: special occasion!

-With "white" type fever, the temperature does not drop well due to vasospasm of the limbs, which is why the child's feet are cold.
-In this case, you can additionally, in addition to antipyretic, give the child Papaverine or No-shpu (¼-½ tablets), and at the same time an antihistamine (Suprastin, Fenistil, Zirtek) and give the child hot tea.
+With “white” type fever, the temperature does not drop well due to spasm of the blood vessels in the extremities, which is why the child’s feet are cold.
+In this case, you can additionally, in addition to antipyretic, give the child Papaverine or No-shpu (¼-½ tablet), and at the same time antihistamine(Suprastin, Fenistil, Zyrtec) and give the child hot tea.

 What is white fever